Recurrent Pregnancy Loss…my story.

 13. March 2010: Miscarriage

-We have done extensive testing with multiple specialists to try and solve this problem, but have had no luck.
+We have done extensive testing with multiple specialists to try and solve this problem, but have had no luck, and no definite answers.
 We’ve tried everything from progesterone in all 3 forms (pills, suppository and injections) to heparin injections to chromosomal testing on both of us and on fetal tissue to an angiogram, etc, etc..
 Through all this, we have received no answers.
 Nothing.
 Which is probably the most frustrating part of it all.

 Miscarriage is something most women don’t talk about, but when it happens over and over again, you need to talk about it.
 It’s such a roller coaster of emotions and hormones that if you don’t talk about it or have a great support system, you can feel so alone.
 I have been blessed to have such great support from Kyle, both of our families and a few close friends.

 With each unsuccessful pregnancy, we wonder if we should shift our focus to preventing.
 I can’t continue on this path much longer.
 Permanent contraception during the most fertile time in your life is not an easy decision to make.
 It might be the hardest decision I’ll ever have to make.
 Being pregnant and having babies is such a big part of being female.
-Also being a Mormon living in Utah doesn’t help.
+Also living in Utah doesn’t help.
 Everyone around me seems to be pregnant all the time.
-I know I should be so happy for them, but I have to admit that it’s hard.
+I know I should be so happy for them, but I have to admit that it’s so hard when you want to be pregnant.
 They have the one thing I want; the one thing I can come so close to, but can’t seem to have.
 I would give so much to experience a normal pregnancy.
 Just to find out I’m pregnant without the attached anxiety…I have no clue what that would be like.

-Even though my pregnancy with Avery was successful, it was far from ‘normal.’
+Even though my pregnancy with Avery was successful, it was far from normal.
 The truth is that Avery is a complete miracle.
-If it wasn’t for early and frequent ultrasounds (the benefits of having an OBGYN father-in-law and Kyle having a client who does ultrasounds), we never would have known that she was IUGR (intrauterine growth restriction) and had stopped growing.
+If it wasn’t for early and frequent ultrasounds (the benefits of a friend who does ultrasounds), we never would have known that she was IUGR (intrauterine growth restriction) and had stopped growing.
 Most pregnancies receive one single ultrasound around 20 weeks.
-Had that been the case with me, they would have simply determined that my dates were wrong and pushed back her due date.
+Had that been the case when I was pregnant with Avery, they would have simply determined that my dates were wrong and pushed back her due date.
 She wouldn’t have made it.
 It was only through 3 months of bed rest and steroid injections to help her lungs develop that she was able to make it as long as she did.
 Weekly stress tests finally indicated that it was time to induce labor 5 weeks premature.
 She weighed 2.5 lbs at birth and was in the NICU for 5 weeks until her original due date.

 I want to keep hope, but I can’t keep doing this.
 If someone could tell me right now, what is causing this problem and that I could never have another child, I would almost feel relief just to have an answer to all of this.
 Even if the answer is no. A big loud “NO”, would be so much better than a no with a question mark.